-- Dangerous goods must be separated in accordance with the current ICAO/IATA regulations or other (national) military regulations as applicable.
-See the EATC Segregation table for military segregation requirements for prohibited items of ammunition.
-The latest version of EATC's military segregation table can be found on the EATC server. - Class 1 dangerous goods (explosives) must be segregated when they are only allowed to be transported based on military regulations of EATC partner nations.
-A minimum distance of 1 pallet position (a minimum of 2 meters) must be kept. - Flowers must be kept separate from fruit and vegetables. - Live animals must not be loaded in a closed ULD or so as to be in direct contact with the base of a pallet.
+- Flowers must be kept separate from fruit and vegetables. - Live animals must not be loaded in a closed ULD or so as to be in direct contact with the base of a pallet.
 Cages must always be tied down to prevent them shifting and must not be placed below other loads.
 Animals are not to be loaded in close proximity with loads that may have a negative effect on their health (dry-ice and radioactive materials) or close to other to animals if they are natural enemies.
 Male and female animals should be kept separate.
-Sufficient ventilation and air circulation are required (other cargo must be kept at least 20 cm away from container sides to maximize ventilation). - Coffins must always be secured and must not be positioned next to food or in proximity with live animals.
+Sufficient ventilation and air circulation are required (other cargo must be kept at least 20 cm away from container sides to maximize ventilation). - Coffins must always be secured and must not be positioned next to food or in proximity with live animals. - Dangerous goods must be segregated in accordance with the current ICAO/IATA regulations or other (national) military regulations as applicable. - Class 1 dangerous goods (explosives) must be segregated when they are only allowed to be transported based on military regulations of participating nations.
+See the compatibility chart, class 1 table DD, for military separation requirements for prohibited items of ammunition.
+When applicable a minimum distance of 1 pallet position (a minimum of 2 meters) must be kept.